‘Grenfell-type cladding’ found on Glasgow’s Queen Elizabeth University Hospital is to be removed.

 Cabinet Secretary for Health Shona Robison said, “Patient safety is paramount and that is why further forensic checks are currently taking place across the whole NHS estate in Scotland.

-“Following the identification of a type of ACM on the QEUH of a similar type to, but not the same as Grenfell, I am reassured that NHS Greater Glasgow and Clyde have decided that the material is should be removed as a precautionary measure.”
+“Following the identification of a type of ACM on the QEUH of a similar type to, but not the same as Grenfell, I am reassured that NHS Greater Glasgow and Clyde have decided that the material should be removed as a precautionary measure.”